CapenBurbank/chronic_illness_phone_application/README.md

 <br>
 <br>

-Modal for logging yout symptoms.
+Modal for logging your symptoms.
 Over the next few pictures,
 you will see different tabs render different lists of symptoms:
 -custom: symptoms you've logged before